Hornbill-Docs/esp-config/esp-config/organizational-data/roles.md

 ## System roles

 There are a number of roles that are provided with Hornbill.
-These roles are read-only and contain a set rights for performing a particular set of tasks.
+These roles are read-only and contain a set of rights for performing a particular set of tasks.
 Additional rights cannot be added.

 System roles can be easily identified in the list of roles by the closed padlock icon.